 could be done to improve the situation. in their city or neighbourhood, and what whether any of these situations occur opposites, which action is the right one, explain why they consider them to be The person forming a pair has to cards have been matched with their most pairs.
-The game ends when all the winner is the person who matches the team or individually, in which case the and one for the cards with the symbol cards with the symbol crossed out Start by making two piles: one for the the idea being conveyed. border and feature a symbol related to matching cards have the same colour To make it easier to find the pairs, the up.
-The aim is to find opposite pairs. the game off with all the cards face For younger ages, we suggest starting
+The game ends when all the winner is the person who matches the team or individually, in which case the the table, with each set on a different separately and then place the cards on not crossed out.
+Shuffle each pile and one for the cards with the symbol cards with the symbol crossed out Start by making two piles: one for the the idea being conveyed. border and feature a symbol related to matching cards have the same colour To make it easier to find the pairs, the up.
+The aim is to find opposite pairs. the game off with all the cards face